-GRADUATE MUSIC THEORY REVIEW2 credits Prerequisite: Undergraduate music theory equivalent to four semesters.
+526 GRADUATE MUSIC THEORY REVIEW 2 credits Prerequisite: Undergraduate music theory equivalent to four semesters.
 Review of basic music a theory concepts.
-Coverage includes the chromatic harmony vocabulary of the 18th, 19th, and 20th centuries
+Coverage includes the chromatic harmony vocabulary of the 19th, 19th, and 20th centuries.

-527 GRADUATE MUSIC HISTORY REVIEW 2 credits Prerequisite: Undergraduate music history equivalent to four semesters of music history or literature study, review of basic music history for graduate students.
+GRADUATE MUSIC HISTORY REVIEW

+Prerequisite: Undergraduate music history equivalent to four semesters of music history or literature study, review of basic music history for graduate students.
 Coverage extends from antiquity to the present.
 Both reading and listening assignments will be required.

-532 TEACHING AND LITERATURE: PERCUSSION INSTRUMENTS 2 credits To train undergraduate and graduate percussion students in techniques of percussion educa-tion.
-Emphasis on research, literature, performance, and techniques from elementary through secondary levels

-551 INTRODUCTION TO MUSICOLOGY rerequisite: 352.
+532 TEACHING AND LITERATURE: PERCUSSION INSTRUMENTS

+To train undergraduate and graduate percussion students in techniques of percussion educa-tion.
+Emphasis on research, literature, performance, and techniques from elementary through secondary levels.
+551 INTRODUCTION TO MUSICOLOGY 2 credits

+Prerequisite: 352.
 Comparative musicology; acoustics; psychology and physiology of music; aesthetics; theory of music theory; historical musicology.

-553 MUSIC SOFTWARE SURVEY AND USE Prerequisite: 152 or permission of instructor.
+MUSIC SOFTWARE SURVEY AND USE Prerequisite: 152 or permission of instructor.
 A survey and evaluation of available software in the various forms of musical instruction.
 Students will design a course suitable for submission to a programmer.

-ADVANCED CONDUCTING: INSTRUMENTAL 2 credits (30 clinical hours) Baton techniques and problems relating to practice, reading and preparation of scores; orga-nization of ensembles; programming; conducting large instrumental ensembles.
+ADVANCED CONDUCTING: INSTRUMENTAL 2 credits (30 clinical hours) Prerequisites: 361 and 442 or permission.
+Baton techniques and problems relating to practice, reading and preparation of scores; organization of ensembles; programming; conducting large instrumental ensembles.
 One hour lab required.

 ADVANCED CONDUCTION: CHORAL Prerequisite: 361 or equivalent.
-Conduction techniques to the choral ensemble, including leadership, error detection, tonal development, stylistic accuracy and analysis.
-One hour lab
+Conduction techniques to the choral ensemble, including lead ership, error detection, tonal development, stylistic accuracy and analysis.
+One hour lab 3 credits

-562 REPERTOIRE AND PEDAGOGY: ORGAN Prerequisite: permission of instructor.
+REPERTOIRE AND PEDAGOGY: ORGAN 3 credits

+Prerequisite: permission of instructor.
 Survey of organ literature of all eras and styles, and of methods of teaching organ, applying principles to literature.

-563 REPERTOIRE AND PEDAGOGY: STRING INSTRUMENTS 3 credits Prerequisite: permission of instructor.
+REPERTOIRE AND PEDAGOGY: STRING INSTRUMENTS Prerequisite: permission of instructor.
 Study in depth of the four bowed string instruments, their teaching and close relationship.
 Despite obvious difference in physical application of cello and bass from violin and viola, methods of bowing, sound production and coloring are closely related.
 Application of the instruments to solo, chamber and orchestral playing.

+567 GUITAR PEDAGOGY

-GUITAR PEDAGOGY Prerequisite: permission of instructor.
-A systematic analysis of prevailing schools of guitar pedagogy, sound production psychology, method books and special problems in teaching addressed.
+Prerequisite: permission of instructor.
+A systematic analysis of prevailing schools of guitar ped-agogy, sound production psychology, method books and special problems in teaching

+GUITAR ARRANGING

-568 GUITAR ARRANGING Prerequisite: permission of instructor.
-After comparative analyses of selected examples, student make original solo guitar arrangements of works written for other solo instruments
+Prerequisite: permission of instructor.
+After comparative analyses of selected examples, stu-dent make original solo guitar arrangements of works written for other solo instruments

-569 HISTORY AND LITERATURE OF THE GUITAR AND LUTE Prerequisite: permission of instructor.
+HISTORY AND LITERATURE OF THE GUITAR AND LUTE

+Prerequisite: permission of instructor.
 Study of plucked, fretted, string instruments from the 14th Century to the present; construction, notation, literature and performance practices.
 Modern editions and recordings evaluated.
 STUDIES IN CHORAL LITERATURE I: MEDIEVAL-RENAISSANCE A survey of choral repertoire in terms of general structure, character, voicing, notation, pitch, ornamentation, improvisation, and interpretation of dynamics, rhythm, articulation, and tempo.

-571 STUDIES IN CHORAL LITERATURE II: BAROQUE
+STUDIES IN CHORAL LITERATURE II: BAROQUE

-2 credits

 A study of the repertoire in terms of general structure, character, voicing, notation, pitch, ornamentation, improvisation, and interpretation of dynamics, rhythm, articulation, and tempo.

-572 STUDIES IN CHORAL LITERATURE III: CLASSIC-ROMANTIC 2 credits A study of the repertoire in terms of general structure, character, voicing, notation, pitch, orna-mentation, improvisation, and interpretation of dynamics, rhythm, articulation, and tempo.
+STUDIES IN CHORAL LITERATURE III: CLASSIC-ROMANTIC A study of the repertoire in terms of general structure, character, voicing, notation, pitch, orna-mentation, improvisation, and interpretation of dynamics, rhythm, articulation, and tempo.

-573 STUDIES IN CHORAL LITERATURE IV: THE 20TH CENTURY A study of the repertoire in terms of general structure, character, voicing, notation, pitch, ornamentation, improvisation, and interpretation of dynamics, rhythm, articulation, and tempo.
-574 INTEGRATIVE CONDUCTING WORKSHOP
+STUDIES IN CHORAL LITERATURE IV: THE 20TH CENTURY 2 credits A study of the repertoire in terms of general structure, character, voicing, notation, pitch, ornamentation, improvisation, and interpretation of dynamics, rhythm, articulation, and tempo.

-A study of how to prepare and execute effective rehearsal which respond to the needs of the singers while maintaining stylistic integrity in executing the music.
+INTEGRATIVE CONDUCTING WORKSHOP2 credits A study of how to prepare and execute effective rehearsal which respond to the needs of the singers while maintaining stylistic integrity in executing the music.